GM Fined $35 Million for Recall Delay

 According to the Washington Post, GM will also be required to pay additional penalties for not responding on time to demands from the NHTS for documents during the government’s investigation.

-GM recalled 2.6 million Chevy Cobalts and other vehicles for a faulty ignition switch that could result in loss of power, causing loss of power steering and power brakes and non-deployment of airbags.
+GM recalled 2.6 million Chevy Cobalts and other vehicles for a faulty ignition switch that could result in of power, causing loss of power steering and power brakes and non-deployment of airbags.
 GM first learned of a problem with the ignition in 2001 in the testing of a preproduction Saturn Ion.

 The Justice Department, two congressional committees, and the Transportation Department’s inspector general are also reviewing the GM recall.
 The U.S. Securities and Exchange Commission and at least one state attorney general also are investigating GM.